Untitled 1

 CTDOT has shown interest in removing the traffic signals on Route 9 in Middletown since the early 2000’s.
 The public has been engaged multiple times and has historically shown support of the removal of the signals, yet haven’t been in support of the design alternatives previously presented.
 After the 2018 public engagement, the traffic model was expanded and further analysis was performed.
 An origin-destination study was conducted to gain the knowledge of the network to accurately redistribute vehicles in the proposed design.
 Additional alternatives were investigated, leading to the proposed design which proposes providing access by means of a new off-ramp at River Road.
 This alternative was originally proposed by the City of Middletown as a method to remove the traffic signals by using the existing infrastructure.
 The existing bridge carrying Route 9 over Union Street provides the opportunity to convey traffic under Route 9 for northbound exiting vehicles.

 CTDOT held two workshops in February of 2024 to discuss all of the alternatives and better refine the design.
 At these workshops, significant support was shown in favor of the proposed design, Alternative 11.
 Following the workshop, the elected officials of the surrounding cities and towns have provided their full support of the project.
-A public information and CEPA Scoping meeting has been scheduled for April 30, 2024 and is intended to inform the public of the design and provide an opportunity to comment.
+A public information and CEPA Scoping meeting was held on April 30, 2024 to inform the public of the design and provide an opportunity to comment.
+The comment period ends May 16, 2024.
+Please see the following YouTube link to a recording of the presentation: 0082-0318 April 2024 Public Info & CEPA Scoping Presentation

 Proposed Design